huawei-noah/streamDM-Cpp/README.md

 smartDM: C++ Stream Data Mining
 =================

 smartDM implements extremely fast streaming decision trees in C++ for big data streams.
+It is a project developed at Huawei Noah's Ark Lab. streamDM is licensed under Apache Software License v2.0.

 The main advantages of smartDM over other C/C++ data stream libraries are the following: